AP sources: NFL insists on indefinite suspension for Watson - WHIZ News

 This is the first hearing for Robinson, who was the first woman Chief Judge for the District of Delaware.
 Previously, NFL Commissioner Roger Goodell had the authority to impose discipline for violations of the personal conduct policy.

-That means Goodell could ultimately overrule Robinson’s decision and give Watson one year or even an indefinite suspension due to the potential for more cases.
+That means Goodell could ultimately overrule Robinson’s decision and suspend Watson for one year or even indefinitely due to the potential for more cases.

 On Monday, a woman who previously sued Watson filed a lawsuit against the Houston Texans, alleging his former team provided him with resources to enable his actions and “turned a blind eye” to his behavior.